stellar/slingshot/musig/README.md

 ### MusigContext

-This is a trait with two functions:
+This is a private trait with two functions:
 - `commit(&self, &mut transcript)`: takes a mutable transcript, and commits the internal context to the transcript.
-- `challenge(&self, &verification_key, &mut transcript, &nonce_commitment) -> Scalar`: takes a public key and mutable transcript, and returns the suitable challenge for that public key.
+- `challenge(&self, &verification_key, &mut transcript) -> Scalar`: takes a public key and mutable transcript, and returns the suitable challenge for that public key.
 - `get_pubkeys(&self) -> Vec<VerificationKey>`: returns the associate public keys.